openresty/lua-nginx-module/README.markdown

-Note that if both `share_all_vars` and `copy_all_vars` are set to true, then the variables will be shared.
+Note that if both `share_all_vars` and `copy_all_vars` are set to true, then the variable scope will be shared.

-In addition to the above two settings, it is possible to specify values for variables in the subrequest using the `vars` option.
-These variables are set after the sharing/copying of variables has been evaluated, and provides a more efficient method of passing specific values to a subrequest than encoding them as URL arguments and unescaping them in the Nginx config file.
+In addition to the two settings above, it is possible to specify values for variables in the subrequest using the `vars` option.
+These variables are set after the sharing or copying of variables has been evaluated, and provides a more efficient method of passing specific values to a subrequest over encoding them as URL arguments and unescaping them in the Nginx config file.